jeesk/amaya-sun/README.md

 As a result, we get a fully customizable framework, similar to an easily shared constructor.
-And I hope that all the necessary functionality that is missing at the moment will be gradually implemented by the community in the form of free plug-in libraries.
+And I hope that all the necessary functionality that is missing at the moment will be gradually implemented by the community in the form of open source plugin libraries.
 In addition, do not be surprised by the absence of some familiar things like cookie storage: the framework was developed with an eye to the ideas of the REST philosophy and hopes to remain in this form.
-Of course, the author might have forgotten to invent or implement some things, like the same cookie parser, so he is waiting for your issues.
+Of course, the author might have forgotten to invent or implement some things, so he is waiting for your issues.

 ## Built With